anastasiuspernat/GNews-EMURGO/README.md

 # GNews API
 This is a simple API that interacts with the GNews API for fetching news articles.
+It includes unit tests and github workflow integration.

 # Installation
 To install the project dependencies, run the following command: